-Admission to the Indiana University School of Nursing (IUSON) DNP program requires approval by the faculty and is based on the applicant's qualifications as evidenced by the admission criteria and application materials, including an admission interview.
+Admission to the Indiana University School of Nursing DNP program requires approval by the faculty and is based on the applicant's qualifications as evidenced by the admission criteria and application materials.
 Acceptance into the DNP program is competitive.

 DNP Program Tracks